 - Stockton’s Performing Arts Center serves as a cultural hub for southern New Jersey, offering a wide range of performances and programs as well as offering the use of its facilities to outside groups.

-- The Campus Center is the largest building project in College history, built in keeping with the U.S. Green Building Council’s LEED Gold Standard in sustainable design.
+- The Campus Center is the largest building project in Stockton history, built in keeping with the U.S. Green Building Council’s LEED Gold Standard in sustainable design.
 It provides 153,000 square feet of space for many campus services.

 - The Stockton Institute for Gaming Management (SIGMA) partnership with Spectrum Gaming offers training and re-training initiatives for casino workers.

 - The William J. Hughes Center for Public Policy serves as an independent voice to advocate for the policy needs of the southern New Jersey region.

 - Stockton received a major Environmental Stewardship award from the New Jersey Department of Environmental Protection for reduction of water use and use of renewable energy.

 - The Stockton Center on Successful Aging (SCOSA) promotes research, education and services to respond to local, regional and statewide needs related to population aging.
 The Center’s core mission is to encourage older residents to “age successfully” through vital involvements and engagement in their community.
 SCOSA enhances Stockton’s leadership in gerontological education among New Jersey’s higher education community and expands the activities and offerings of Stockton University’s existing Gerontology Program.